FlowFuse/website/src/blog/2024/08/xmpp-with-node-red.md

 ```

 2. Drag the xml node onto the canvas.
 This node will convert the XML string into a JavaScript stringified JSON object.
-3. In the XMPP out node, specify the JID of the recipient into the "to" field.
+3. In the XMPP out node, specify the JID of the recipient in the "to" field.

 ## Receiving Messages from a Specific User

-1. Drag the xmpp in node onto the canvas, select the correct XMPP server configuration that you have added.
+1. Drag the xmpp in node onto the canvas, and select the correct XMPP server configuration that you have added.
 2. In the xmpp in node, specify the JID of the sender from whom you want to receive data in the "Buddy" field.
-3. Drag the json node onto the canvas to parse the data if it is in JSON format.
-If the data is in XML format, you can use an xml node instead.
+3. Drag the JSON node onto the canvas to parse the data if it is in JSON format.
+If the data is in XML format, you can use an XML node instead.
 4. Drag the debug node onto the canvas to inspect the output data.
-5. Connect the XMPP in node's output to the input of the json node, and the json node's output to the input of the debug node.
+5. Connect the XMPP in the node's output to the input of the json node, and the json node's output to the input of the debug node.

 ## Sending Messages to a Room